SVCE-ACM/A-December-of-Algorithms/README.md

       middle => right
       left => right
     ```

 ###  **December 6 - LCM**
 - **Problem**
-  - Returns the least common multiple of two or more numbers.
+  - Return the least common multiple of two or more numbers.
   - Use the `greatest common divisor (GCD)` formula and the fact that `lcm(x,y) = x * y / gcd(x,y)` to determine the least common multiple.
   - **Hint:** The GCD formula might use recursion.
 - **Sample Run**